AngeloDotNet/IdentityManager/README.md

-# IdentityManager
+# Identity Manager

-Example showing a management of users, roles, permissions, modules and licenses using razor pages and entity framework core
+Example showing a management of users, roles, permissions, modules and licenses using .NET 8 Minimal API and Entity Framework Core